rams3sh/cowin4all/README.md

-# Cowin4All
+# cowin4All

-CoWIN SDK / app to automate booking of vaccine slot in CoWin.
+cowin4all SDK / app to automate booking of vaccine slot in CoWin.

+cowin4all SDK refers to the code present in `lib/` folder.
+This is a generic SDK to interact with CoWIN portal with useful additional batteries / features.

+cowin4all app refers to the code present in `cowin4all_app.py` folder.

+## 1. Background

+I have been trying to book a slot for myself for more than a month, but I couldn't get to reserve even one slot.

+Thus the birth of cowin4all.

+## 2. cowin4all SDK
-## 1 Setup
+### 2.1 Setup
 1. Clone this repo and traverse to the code directory
     ```shell
    git clone git@github.com:rams3sh/cowin4all.git && cd cowin4all